BARRIERBOSS USA

 Common Mistakes (and How to Avoid Them)

-• Skipping the utility locate.
-Hitting a gas line with a post hole digger will ruin more than your weekend.
+• Skipping the Utility Locate: Hitting a gas line with a post hole digger will ruin more than your weekend.
 Call 811.
 Always.

 Frequently Asked Questions

 Yes, if you can dig holes, use a level, and drive screws, you can install a privacy fence.
-The biggest skill you need is patience — taking the time to set posts correctly makes everything else easier.
+The biggest skill you need is patience.
+Taking the time to set posts correctly makes everything else easier.
 Budget extra time for your first project and recruit a helper for panel hanging day.

-Do I need a permit for a 6-foot privacy fence?
+Do I Need a Permit for a 6-Foot Privacy Fence?

 Ordering Smart: Factory-Direct Pricing and Real Delivery

-Most 150-linear-foot fence projects fall comfortably within free-shipping range, especially when you're buying a complete kit with posts, panels, and hardware.
+Most 150-linear-foot fence projects fall comfortably within free-shipping range, especially when buying a complete kit with posts, panels, and hardware.

 Not a DIY Person?
 No Judgment.